 This Chess Variant is inspired by Timur's or Tamerlane's Chess .
-It is intended to replace Tamerlane II which competed in the Large Chess Variant Contest in 1999, with a modest result.
+It is intended to replace the earlier version of Tamerlane II, which competed in the Large Chess Variant Contest in 1999, with a modest result.
 Then, several changes have been implemented in an attempt to improve this modern large chess.

 The board has 11 x 11 squares.
 The 11 files respect the original configuration of Tamerlane's chess with a central king.
 The 11 ranks give more space to the game allowing to arrange the piece before struggling.
 Moreover, they place Bishops and Camels on same colors allowing attack of opposite counterparts and mutual protection.